RagnarB83/ash-documentation/docs/basic-examples.rst

     #Create H2O fragment from xyz-file
     H2O=Fragment(xyzfile="h2o.xyz", charge=0, mult=1)

-where h2o.xyz must be present in working directory and should look like (a 2-line header is always necessary containing the number of atoms in the first line):
+where h2o.xyz must be present in working directory and should look like below (a 2-line header is always necessary containing the number of atoms in the first line):

 .. code-block:: text